The Tetragrammaton: God’s Name Revealed

 The use of the single sheva in the form יְהוָה came about on the principles of Hebrew phonology.
 The chataf patach is used to replace a vocal sheva (שְוָה נָח) whenever it would occur with a guttural.
 Thus, “Adonai,” which begins with a guttural, has the chataf patach (אֲדֹנָי).
 When, however, the vowels of Adonai were put on YHVH, since the first letter is a yod, which is not a guttural, it would have been technically incorrect to place a chataf patach there.
 The simple sheva was used, therefore, which conformed to Masoretic phonological rules.
 (Cited here.)

-Third, Hare notes that in some circumstances the different vowels can be explained by the fact that scribes inserted the vowels from elohim (God), when they wanted “elohim” to be pronounced instead of adonai.
+Third, Jason Hare notes that in some circumstances the different vowels can be explained by the fact that scribes inserted the vowels from elohim (God), when they wanted “elohim” to be pronounced instead of adonai.

 Fourth, in the majority of cases where the Tetragrammaton appears in the Leningrad Codex, the cholam or o vowel is missing.
 So did it have an o or not?
 Gordon argues that the two-vowel instances are abbreviated forms of the original name, which he contends was Yahovah.
 In other words, Gordon believes the original vowels have been preserved in certain places, but this is not the majority view.

 Jason Hare at the Hebrew Café believes that the scribal habit of dropping the cholam can be traced back to the way adonai was treated in the Aleppo Codex.
 While a variety of vowel markings are used, Hare says that in 97% of the cases where adonai appears in the Aleppo Codex the cholam is absent.
-So, for the most part, since the cholam was dropped in adonai, it was also dropped in the Tetragrammaton.
+For the most part, then, since the cholam was dropped in adonai, it was also dropped in the Tetragrammaton.
 So did the Tetragrammaton originally have an o or not?
 In this paper, Hare says he favors Yahveh as the original pronunciation, but he is not dogmatic about it.

 Conclusion

-Some argue that this challenge applies to other Hebrew words, but that is not the case.
+Some argue that this challenge applies to other Hebrew words, but that is not necessarily the case.
 When scribes used ketiv-qere, they usually wrote the proper pronunciation in the margin, but they did not do so with the Tetragrammaton.

 It seems that most agree on the pronunciation of the first part of God’s personal name—Yah.
 Perhaps Gordon is right about the v, which would give us YHVH, but it’s difficult to say for certain.
 I would sum up the consonantal data this way: